LizardLeliel/api-creator/README.md

 That being said, not only is this website a work in progress, there is no backend currently.
 On top of that, the purpose behind this was to learn/practice Vude and present a demonstration of said skill.
 That being said, I do want to develop this idea until something that can be useful and practical.

-So far, only Schemas are implemented.
+So far, only Schemas are implemented in limited capacity.